Sittisukintaruk/Sittisukintaruk/README.md

 <b>"Chase your dreams, honor your journey."</b>
   <br />

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning codeing for working
-- 🥅 2025 Goals: build more project for my github and Looking for Job 👀 !!
+- 🥅 2025 Goals: build more project and keep going hardwork

 ### My Codepen and Figma work 👌: